 The design program is based upon the Hanging Gardens of Babylon, one of the original Seven Wonders of the World, and it is successfully executed in the Mediterranean environment of Southern California.
 The advantage of having Disneyland as your neighbor is obviously proximity, and it was important for programming to provide a continuity of experience from one destination to the next since GardenWalk would form a major pedestrian link.

-Sustainability and South Central Los Angeles don’t necessarily come up in the same conversation, but that is exactly the case with the construction and opening of the District 9 headquarters on historic Central Avenue, just south of downtown Los Angeles.
+Sustainability is front and center in the construction and opening of the District 9 headquarters on historic Central Avenue, just south of Downtown Los Angeles.
 South Central Los Angeles is an urban redevelopment zone that is embracing its historic jazz heritage and moving forward with an aggressive streetscape program.
 Former District 9 Councilwoman Jan Perry has been a proponent of implementing sustainability initiatives and is widely credited with implementing the Augustus Hawkins Wetland, which is the nation’s first human-made wetland in a highly urban area and is part of Augustus Hawkins Park.

 The $10 million project provides forward-looking environmental features that enhance building performance, demonstrate urban development innovations to the public and form a context for expressing design compositions that echo the community’s jazz history.
 The architectural programming includes 10,000 square feet featuring two major interior functions: administrative field offices for both the council and various city departments serving the neighborhood and a community meeting room.